hujhax/austin-improv-wiki/Shows/Merlin Works Second Sundays.md

 	</table>
 </div>

-**Merlin Works Second Sundays** are the monthly shows at the ZACH Theatre hosted by the [[Merlin Works Institute for Improvisation]].
+**Merlin Works Second Sundays** are the monthly shows at the ZACH Theatre hosted by the [[Theatres/Merlin Works Institute for Improvisation|Merlin Works Institute for Improvisation]].
 Second Sundays shows typically feature a Merlin Works student showcase or graduation show, a guest troupe, and a headlining performance by faculty troupe [[Troupes/The Known Wizards|The Known Wizards]].

 <table class="wikitable">
   <tr >